 This brings us to: “Is it possible to protect your SSI benefits if you are about to receive a personal injury settlement and do not want to be disqualified from the SSI program?”
 It may be possible, says our Los Angeles personal injury attorney.

-Here at the Compass Law Group, PC we understand that losing your government benefits can be frustrating and even devastating to some.
+Here at the Compass Law Group, LLP we understand that losing your government benefits can be frustrating and even devastating to some.
 We understand that, ideally, you would want to accept a personal injury settlement to pay for your medical treatment, medications, and other medical expenses after an accident, and continue receiving SSI benefits.
 Our lawyers can help you with that.